-The Group's interest in a joint venture is stated at cost less impairment losses, if any.
-Results of joint venture are accounted for by the Group on the basis of dividends received and receivable.
+The Group's interests in joint ventures is stated at cost less impairment losses, if any.
+Results of joint ventures are accounted for by the Group on the basis of dividends received and receivable.

 (c) Goodwill

 Goodwill arising on an acquisition of a business is carried at cost less any accumulated impairment losses.